 There will be no limitation to the number of the applications from different countries.
 All applications are to be received prior to travel.
 Applications for MTM meetings are to be received by 30 NOVEMBER.
 Applications for LCI conference are to be received by 10 JUNE.
 Applications for all other events (NATIONAL AGMs, INTERNATIONAL CHARTERS, INTERNATIONAL ANNIVERSARIES AND NUMBER CLUB EXCHANGE) are to be received one month prior to travel.
 It is not forbidden for a husband/partner to accompany her on the tour.
 Present LCI Officers and LCI Councillors (National President, VP and IPP or any other officially appointed Councilor) and ELECTED nominees are not eligible for grants.
 The Committee will use their discretion on selection.

 Applications shall be made on the Application Form which is available from the LCI website.
 The Application Form shall be submitted to the applicants National Board who will then forward it to the Chairman of the Travel Fund (LCI IPP) with a copy to the LCI Treasurer, having endorsed criteria as per rule 10-4.

 1. Which country or countries to be visited.

 2. When, why and for how long the visit will be made

 3. Proposed budget for travel.

 The granted travel fund will be remitted to the National Board’s account no later than two months after the event.
-Prerequisites for payment are receipt of confirmation of registration, travel expenses invoice, proof of attendance and Travel Report to be received within four weeks of the event.
+Prerequisites for payment are receipt of confirmation of registration, travel expenses invoice, proof of attendance and Travel Report in PDF format to be received within four weeks of the event.

 10-6 Travel arrangements